 Producers, Importers and Brand Owners (PIBOs) that introduce products in plastic packaging are made responsible for the management of packaging waste generated.

-PIBOs, as well as the plastic waste processors (engaged in recycling plastic waste or involved in waste to energy, waste to oil, and industrial composting), are the entities identified under the PWM Rules 2016 that need EPR registration.
 PIBOs, after obtaining EPR authorisation on the CPCB's centralised EPR portal, have the option of managing their EPR Targets through their waste collection/distribution channels or Urban Local Bodies (ULBs) or with the assistance of any Waste Management Agencies (WMAs).
 Apart from EPR Target Fulfilment, other obligations of PIBOs include

-For FY 2023-24, the EPR Target is set to 100 % of the eligible quantity (Q), which is calculated by the following equation.
+For FY 2023-24, the EPR Target is set to 100 % of the eligible quantity (Q), which is calculated by the following equation:

 For Producer |